Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Assumptions

 \section{Assumptions}

-Our theoretical work proceeds under five general assumptions.
-The first three assumptions concern the data generating process and the loss function, the next two assumptions concern the partitioning-based estimation method, and the last assumption links the statistical model and partition-based approximation.
+Our theoretical work proceeds under Assumptions \ref{Assumption: gl-quasi-uniform-partition} and \ref{Assumption: gl-local-basis} on the partitioning-based estimation framework, three assumptions concerning the data generating process and the loss function, and a final assumption linking the statistical model and partition-based approximation.